Earl's Court: Early history

 Earl's Court was once a rural area, covered in orchards, green fields and market gardens.
 The Saxon Thegn Edwin held the lordship of the area prior to the Norman conquest.
-For over 500 years the land, part of the ancient manor of Kensington, was under the lordship of the de Vere family, the Earls of Oxford, descendants of Aubrey de Vere I, who held the manor of Geoffrey de Montbray, bishop of Coutances, according to the Domesday Book 1086.
+Subsequently, the land, part of the ancient manor of Kensington, was under the lordship of the de Vere family, the Earls of Oxford, descendants of Aubrey de Vere I, who held the manor of Geoffrey de Montbray, bishop of Coutances, according to the Domesday Book 1086.
 By circa 1095, his tenure had been converted, and he held Kensington directly from the crown.
 A church had been constructed there by 1104.
-The earls held their manorial court where the Old Manor Yard is now, just by Earl's Court tube station, eastern entrance.
-Earl's Court Farm is visible on Greenwood's map of London dated 1827.